Particular/docs.particular.net/samples/azure/azure-service-bus-msmq-bridge/sample.md

 snippet: resubscriber

-The resubscriber replays periodically the subscription messages coming from the MSMQ side of the bridge to ensure that the Azure Service Bus topoc notifiers have been started.
+The resubscriber replays periodically the subscription messages coming from the MSMQ side of the bridge to ensure that the Azure Service Bus topic notifiers have been started.

 A bridge is created, started, and should be executed as long as bridging is required.